eslint/eslint/docs/rules/no-useless-return.md

+# no-useless-return

-# Disallow redundant return statements (no-useless-return)
+Disallows redundant return statements.

 A `return;` statement with nothing after it is redundant, and has no effect on the runtime behavior of a function.
 This can be confusing, so it's better to disallow these redundant statements.